I Wanna Dance with Somebody (Who Loves Me): Synopsis

+Release and reaction

-The music video made its official world premiere on MTV on June 3, 1987, just weeks after the single was released, debuting in heavy rotation.
+The music video made its official world premiere on MTV on May 30, 1987, just weeks after the single was released, debuting in heavy rotation.
 It also played on heavy rotation on BET and VH1 and other subsequent music video stations and shows such as Night Tracks.
 The music video topped the Cash Box Music Video Charts for three weeks, starting in the week of July 18, 1987.

-The video was nominated for Best Video of the Year at the 1988 Soul Train Music Awards.
+The video was nominated for Best Video of the Year at the 1988 Soul Train Music Awards and won Best Music Video at the Garden State Music Awards in Atlantic City, New Jersey.

-In June 2022, the video was remastered in 4K resolution to celebrate the 35th anniversary of the release of the Whitney album and has accumulated over 532 million views as of November 2025 on YouTube; it is her fourth most viewed video on the platform.
+In June 2022, the video was remastered in 4K resolution to celebrate the 35th anniversary of the release of the Whitney album and has accumulated over 576 million views as of September 2026 on YouTube; it is her fourth most viewed video on the platform.

 In their Houston obituary in 2012, The Advocate stated "[Houston's] infectious smile and bubbling charisma" in the video was "a time capsule of a good time in the 1980s."
-In February 2013, Madame Tussaud revealed four wax statues of the singer, marking the first time in its 200-year history that multiple different statues of the same celebrity was created.
-Of the four, the image of Houston in her light lavender dress and big curly light brown hair from the music video is the main Houston wax statue shown in its Las Vegas headquarters.